We are looking forward to welcoming meetings and events back to San Diego!

 No, but event organizers should cooperate and work closely with their local health departments to assist in any contact tracing efforts.
 Additionally, employers are subject to the Cal/OSHA COVID-19 Prevention Emergency Temporary Standards (ETS), if applicable to them, which requires that employees be notified of an exposure.

 We recommend individuals sign up for CA Notify as an added layer of protection to receive alerts when they have been in close contact with someone who tests positive for COVID-19.

 Are people outside of California allowed to travel to be here?

 Is the airport requiring proof of negative test/vaccination for international travelers?

 The San Diego International Airport asks all travelers to follow CDC guidelines for traveling.
 That guidance requests that international travelers fly after being fully vaccinated.
 See the CDC site for additional details.

 Is San Diego hospitality staff (e.g., those at restaurants, hotels, and attractions) required to be vaccinated prior to coming back to work?

-There is no State mandate that these employees be vaccinated.
-Be assured, San Diego’s hospitality industry has implemented best-in-class safety protocols, including enhanced cleaning and staff training, and have been successfully hosting leisure guests since last summer.
+There is no State mandate for all hospitality and event employees to be vaccinated.
+San Diego’s hospitality industry has implemented best-in-class safety protocols, including enhanced cleaning and staff training, and have been successfully hosting leisure guests since last summer.

-Are you anticipating labor shortages at center and hotels?
+Are you anticipating labor shortages at centers and hotels?